 In Briscola the main objective is to win more rounds than the opponents.
 The party with the most points wins the round, and the party that wins the most rounds is the winner of the game.

-Similarly to many other trick-taking games, in Briscola it is essential to earn more points by taking high-value cards.
+Similarly to other Italian trick-taking card games, in Briscola it is essential to earn more points by taking high-value cards.

 Players and cards